ziotom78/raytracing_course/tomasi-ray-tracing-03a.md

             print("Got an exception!")
     ```

-# Prestazioni
+# Performance

--   Le eccezioni rallentano i programmi, perché il compilatore deve inserire del codice «nascosto» che possa gestirle ([video di approfondimento](https://www.youtube.com/watch?v=Oy-VTqz1_58))
+- Exceptions slow down programs because the compiler must insert "hidden" code to handle them ([in-depth video](https://www.youtube.com/watch?v=Oy-VTqz1_58))

--   Alcuni linguaggi (Rust, Go…) non le supportano, in altri si possono disabilitare ([`noexcept`](https://en.cppreference.com/w/cpp/language/noexcept) in C++, [`nothrow`](https://dlang.org/spec/function.html#nothrow-functions) in D…)
+- Some languages (Rust, Go…) do not support them, in others they can be disabled ([`noexcept`](https://en.cppreference.com/w/cpp/language/noexcept) in C++, [`nothrow`](https://dlang.org/spec/function.html#nothrow-functions) in D…)

--   Nel programma che svilupperemo useremo un approccio efficiente:
+- In the program we will develop we will use an efficient approach:

-    -   Leggeremo input dall'utente, usando eccezioni per segnalare errori gravi;
+    - We will read input from the user, using exceptions to signal serious errors;
-    -   Calcoleremo la soluzione dell'equazione del rendering, **evitando eccezioni** perché questa sarà la parte più lenta;
+    - We will calculate the solution of the rendering equation, **avoiding exceptions** because this will be the slowest part;
-    -   Salveremo il risultato in un file, usando nuovamente le eccezioni.
+    - We will save the result to a file, using exceptions again.

-# Alternative alle eccezioni
+# Alternatives to Exceptions

-# Parametri d'errore
+# Error Parameters

--   Si può accettare un parametro addizionale che segnali l'errore:
+- An additional parameter can be accepted to signal the error:

     ```c++
     double Bisezione::CercaZeri(double a, double b, bool & error) {